Informed POMDP: Leveraging Additional Information in Model-Based RL: Model-based RL through informed world models

-Model-based RL focuses on learning a model of the dynamics $p(r, o' | h, a)$ of the environment, known as a world model.
-Since this approximate model allows one to generate imagined trajectories, a near-optimal behaviour is usually derived either by online planning or by optimizing a policy based on those trajectories \citep{sutton1991dyna, ha2018recurrent, chua2018deep, zhang2019solar, hafner2019learning, hafner2020dream}.
-In the following, we show that our informed model $q_\theta(r, i' | f_\theta(h), a)$ can be slightly modified to provide an informed world model from which latent trajectories can be sampled.
-We then propose the Informed Dreamer algorithm, adapting to informed POMDPs the DreamerV3 algorithm \citep{hafner2023mastering}.
-In \autoref{subsec:informed_world_model}, we introduce this informed world model and its training objective.
-In \autoref{subsec:informed_dreamer}, we present the Informed Dreamer algorithm exploiting this informed world model to train its policy.
+Model-based RL focuses on learning a model of the dynamics $p(r, o' | h, a)$ of the environment, known as a world model, that is exploited to derive a near-optimal policy.
+Since the approximate model usually allows one to generate trajectories, many works derive a near-optimal policy by online planning (e.g., model-predictive control) or by optimizing a parametrized policy based on these trajectories \citep{sutton1991dyna, ha2018recurrent, chua2018deep, zhang2019solar, hafner2019learning, hafner2020dream}.
+In this section, we first modify the model $q_\theta(r, i' | f_\theta(h), a)$ in order to get a world model from which trajectories can be sampled.
+We then adapt the DreamerV3 \citep{hafner2023mastering} algorithm using this world model, resulting in the Informed Dreamer algorithm.

-\subsection{Informed World Model}
+\subsection{Informed world model}

-In this work, we implement the probability density function $q_\theta$ with a variational autoencoder (VAE) conditioned on the statistic of the RNN.
-Together, they form a variational RNN (VRNN) as proposed in \citep{chung2015recurrent}, also known as a recurrent state-space model (RSSM) in the RL context \citep{hafner2019learning}.
+We implement the informed world model with a variational RNN (VRNN) as introduced by \citet{chung2015recurrent}, also known as a recurrent state-space model (RSSM) in the RL context \citep{hafner2019learning}.
+It is worth noticing that such a model performs its recurrent update using a latent stochastic representation of the observation.
+When generating trajectories, it also samples latent representations of the observations without explicitly reconstructing them, which we refer to as latent trajectories.
+This key design choice enables the sampling of trajectories without explicitly learning the observation distribution, but the reward and information distribution only.
 Formally, we have,

-Note that the statistic $z$ is no longer deterministically updated to $z'$ given $a$ and $o'$, instead we have $z \sim f_\theta(\cdot | h)$, which is induced by $u_\theta$ and $q_\theta^e$.
-This key design choice allows sampling imagined trajectories without reconstructing the imagined observation $\hat o'$ by using the latent $\hat e$ in update \eqref{eq:vrnn_recurrence}, as shown in the next subsection.
-This requirement of latent representation sampling restricts the class of model-based algorithm that can be adapted using our method.